 When we checked out the receptionist asked me which other Four Seasons we’d visited.
 It was only as I started rattling them off that I appreciated just how many of them we’ve stayed at, or eaten at, and I thought about why.
 Largely because it’s a brand I trust.
 I know what I’m going to find, that’s often very comforting because I so don’t like surprises.

 Last year, quite by chance, we spent The European Heritage Days in Paris poking around buildings and gardens which are not normally readily accessible by the public.
-This is a widely celebrated participatory cultural event launched in 1985 in France and now embraced by all 50 European States with the shared objective of promoting common understanding of cultural diversity, local skills and traditions, architectural styles and work of art that form part of the European Heritage.
+This is a widely celebrated participatory cultural event launched in 1985 in France and now embraced by all 50 European States with the shared objective of promoting common understanding of cultural diversity, local skills and traditions, architectural styles and works of art that form part of the European Heritage.

 These events happen all over, not just in the major cities.
 Here in Cagnes sur Mer, they hold a celebratory event at Auguste Renoir’s former house (now a museum) on the Sunday.
 Everyone’s encouraged to dress in the Belle Epoque style and enjoy a picnic – you know how the French enjoy a picnic – under the olive trees in Renoir’s garden.